argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 # Example Programs

-SambaNova provides examples of some well known AI applications under the path: `/software/sambanova/apps/1.10.3-11/starters`, on the SambaNova compute node sm-01.
+SambaNova provides examples of some well-known AI applications under the path: `/software/sambanova/apps/1.10.3-11/starters`, on the SambaNova compute node sm-01.
 Make a copy of this to your home directory:

 ```bash
 cd ~/